 PURPOSE OF THE JOB

-• The post-holder is expected to liaise with teaching staff, support staff, Head of School, Executive Head and parents.
+• The post-holder is also expected to liaise and interact with Pupils, Parents, Co- educators, Teachers, Head of school and Executive Headteacher.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES

 • Be responsible for the learning and achievement of all pupils in the class and ensuring equal opportunity for all

 • Be responsible and accountable for achieving the highest possible standards in work and conduct

 • Treat pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher’s professional position

 • Take responsibility for promoting and safeguarding the welfare of children and young people within the school